-Your insurance and payroll expenses are fixed expenses.
+Your insurance and payroll expenses are fixed.
 Even though your opening weekend went from a projected $20,000 to $10,000, you will still have to pay these expenses.

 The expense for the guitarist, though, is a variable expense.
 It responded quickly to the change in your sales.

 Fixed expenses are typically “locked in” by a contract or some other agreement.
 You have to pay them regardless of what happens in your business.
 If not planned and managed properly, fixed expenses can wreak havoc on your business during a downturn.